 * Promotional fees may be applicable from time to time.
 Please contact us for further details.
 Course fees can be subject to change.

 ** Gives full access to online Learning System, Resources, Assessments, and progress tracking for all units.

-The target audience are students who have completed high school certificate but have not been admitted into the higher education system, and want to use this Diploma as a pathway to continue studies in a university degree.
+The target audience is a mixture of domestic students and international students, 18+ years old, who have completed high school certificate or equivalent but have not been admitted into the higher education system, and want to use this Diploma as a pathway to continue studies in a university degree.

-This program has been designed to provide learners with a significant exposure to workplace practices through work internshiparrangements.
+This program has been designed to provide learners with a significant exposure to workplace practices through internship arrangements.

 ECA College ensures that prior to enrolment into this qualification, each student is informed of admissions and prerequisite criteria they have to meet to be able to study this program.
 This information includes that students: